-4:54pm PT by Michael O'Connell, Bryn Elise Sandberg
+4:54pm PT by Mikey O'Connell, Bryn Sandberg

 'True Detective' Season 3 Director Exits After 2 Episodes

 Some minor changes have come to the long-delayed third season of HBO's True Detective.

 Director and executive producer Jeremy Saulnier, who was set to split directing duties for the entire run with show creator Nic Pizzolatto, has left after completing the first two episodes.
 Prolific TV helmer Daniel Sackheim, known for FX's The Americans, is filling the void.
 Though the show's episode count is still unknown, Sackheim is expected to divide up all the episodes with Pizzolatto, who is stepping into the director's chair for the first time this season.